-In the last decade, huge advances have been made technologically, culturally and socially and these advances have the potential to make higher education an inordinately more inclusive experience.
+In the last decade, huge advances have been made technologically, culturally and socially, and these advances have the potential to make Higher Education an inordinately more inclusive experience.
 The record number of students applying to University can be attributed to those student’s new found assertions that they belong there.
-Students from WP backgrounds, international students, lgbt+ students and anyone considered to be from a minority background are being welcomed into higher education circles.
-And about time, too.
-University is not the ‘exclusively for the rich, white and male’ experience that it once was.
-This is the product of an increasingly inclusive society.

-So what’s the answer?
-Give them the tools to access all the guidance, support and communication they need.
-But let them do it their way.
-At Tyfy, we use a matching algorithm to pair students based on course and module, providing online peer mentoring to the masses.
-Younger students feel too awkward to walk up to a scary third year and ask a question about Freud.
-But it’s far easier to send a quick message and get a helpful response.
-Older students don’t have time for a meeting with a first year.
-But they do have time to send a quick message in reply.
-The added bonus is that they get to prove they possess qualities employers look for (leadership, communication, the like) and build their CV in their spare time.
+Younger students might feel too ‘silly’ to walk up to a scary third year and ask a question about Harvard referencing – but it’s far easier and less intrusive to send a quick message from their phone and get a helpful response.
+Older students don’t always have time for a coffee meeting with a Fresher – but they do have time to send a reply.
+50.7% Of students found Tyfy more time efficient than their previous paper based mentoring system.*** The added bonus is that mentors get to prove they possess the qualities employers look for (approachability, time-keeping, communication) and fill their CV with demonstrable soft skills in their spare time.

 76% of students found Tyfy ‘easy’ or ‘very easy’ to use.***

 During the September 2020 autumn term, almost 5,000 interactions took place between students using Tyfy, and almost 4,000 new connections were made.
 From one-to-one chat facilities to course specific forums, Tyfy is a hub for student support and networking, all online.
 Crucially, students can access support wherever they are, and whenever they need it.

 “Using it has enabled me to connect with more experienced students who shared best-bets and useful advice.”– Tom Perry, undergraduate at Nottingham University Business School